andrewfowlie/website/content/project/bayes_factors/index.md

 plausible relative to model $B$ than it was before our experiment.

 There are many interesting discussions about the merits of Bayes factors at [Bayesian Spectacles](https://www.bayesianspectacles.org/).
 For an early discussion, see [Rozeboom, 1960](stats.org.uk/statistical-inference/Rozeboom1960.pdf).

+It is often remarked that $p$-values overstate the evidence against the null (see e.g. [Berger & Selke, 1987](https://amstat.tandfonline.com/doi/abs/10.1080/01621459.1987.10478397)).
+I investigated this in the context of [resonance searches at the LHC](/publication/bayes_vs_freq), finding that indeed $p$-values could overstate the evidence against the background-only model by about $1\sigma$ in that setting.